 MEET OUR TEAM

-Julie is the Deputy Chief Executive for Potential Plus UK with specific responsibilities for Membership, Professional Development and Events.
-In addition to supporting the Chief Executive, her role encompasses a wide range of duties, including working with schools and organisations to meet the needs and further the support for high potential learners.
+Julie is the Chief Executive for Potential Plus UK.
 Julie has worked in the third sector for over 16 years.
 Following university she worked for a multi-national company in Germany and England, latterly in Product Management and Marketing.
-Julie is currently Chair of North West Gifted and Talented.
+Julie is currently also Chair of North West Gifted and Talented.

 As the parent of a now adult child with high learning potential, she has a lot of empathy and understanding with the issues that can arise in both the education and general welfare of these young people.